YanCheng-go/easyearth/paper/paper.md

 # Implementation and Architecture
 `EasyEarth` contains two major components, a server-side Flask application and a QGIS plugin GUI (\autoref{fig:architecture}).

 The server-side Flask application is deployable via Docker (preferred for scalability) or via local execution without Docker.
 It handles model inference and request routing.
 The interactive model execution is powered by the QGIS plugin GUI, an environment that is mostly familiarized by geospatial researchers and practitioners.
-The plugin (\autoref{fig:output}) orchestrates a workflow that includes selecting imagery, choosing models (e.g., SAM segmentation, LangSAM, forest canopy models), drawing on the map (creating prompts), submitting inference requests, and visualizing/editing/storing results.
+The plugin (\autoref{fig:output}) orchestrates a workflow that includes selecting imagery, choosing pretrained models such as SAM [@kirillov2023segany] or forest canopy models [@veitchmichaelis2024oamtcd], drawing point or box prompts on the map or entering text prompts, submitting inference requests, and visualizing or editing or storing results.

-The GitHub repository of `EasyEarth` contains extensive documentation covering installation (Docker and manual), API usage, developer contributions, and troubleshooting.
+The GitHub repository of `EasyEarth` contains extensive documentation covering installation, API usage, developer contributions, and troubleshooting.

 ![EasyEarth Software Architecture. \label{fig:architecture}](assets/architecture.png){ width=90% }